Meghan, Duchess of Sussex: Stepping back and subsequent public appearances

-In January 2020, Meghan and Harry returned to the UK from a vacation in Canada and announced that they were stepping back from their role as senior members of the royal family and would balance their time between the United Kingdom and North America.
-A statement released by the Palace confirmed that the Duke and Duchess were to cease to undertake royal duties as representatives of the Queen and would therefore no longer receive the relevant financial support.
+In January 2020, Meghan and Harry returned to the UK from a vacation in Canada and announced that they were stepping back from their roles as senior members of the royal family and would balance their time between the United Kingdom and North America.
+A statement released by the Palace confirmed that the Duke and Duchess were to cease to undertaking royal duties as representatives of the Queen and would therefore no longer receive the relevant financial support.
 The couple would retain their HRH styles but not use them.
 The formal role of the Duke and Duchess was subject to a twelve-month review period, ending in March 2021.
 Meghan's final public solo engagement as a senior royal was a visit to Robert Clack School in Dagenham on March 7, 2020, ahead of International Women's Day.
 She and Harry attended the Commonwealth Day service at Westminster Abbey on March 9, 2020, which was their last engagement as a couple before they officially stepped down on March 31.
-Two years later, they made their first official appearance in the UK in June 2022 while attending the Platinum Jubilee National Service of Thanksgiving.
+They made their first official appearance in the UK since then in June 2022 while attending the Platinum Jubilee National Service of Thanksgiving.

 They visited the UK and Germany in September 2022 for a number of charity events in Manchester and Düsseldorf.
 On September 8, 2022, while Meghan and Harry were in London preparing to attend a charity event, Queen Elizabeth II died at Balmoral Castle in Scotland, and they remained in the United Kingdom for her funeral.

-Meghan and Harry visited Nigeria in May 2024 to honor the work of the Invictus Games.
-Meghan had previously stated that a genetic test had found she was of 43% Nigerian ancestry.
-According to CNN, their trip focused on "sports rehabilitation, mental health, and women's empowerment".
-Meghan co-hosted a women's empowerment summit with the head of the World Trade Organization, Ngozi Okonjo-Iweala, and she was honored in a ceremony by some of the Nigerian Chiefs.